adapt-it/adapt-it-mobile/_pages/file-support.md

 ---
 permalink: /about/file-support
 layout: page
-title:  Text and Paratext
+title:  Work with Text and Paratext
-desc:   Supported file types
+desc:   File types supported by Adapt It Mobile
-date:   2017-01-03 12:21
+date:   2020-09-21 12:21
 ---

-## Document import / export
+## Importing and exporting documents

 Adapt It Mobile currently supports the following document formats: